matthieu-farcot/TCP-Dump-Music/README.md

 # TCP-Dump-Music
-Project mixing online traffic with sounds
+Project mixing online traffic with sounds and some lights

 ## Idea
 Generate random but harmonical music based on real time traffic capture.
 Mess around with the idea.